 - The Day the Earth Stood Still box office: 20th Century Fox’s remake of its 1951 classic has landed with a loud thud – in relation to its nine-figure budget – on U.S. and Canadian screens.
 Keanu Reeves and Jennifer Connelly star.

-- In other box office news, Warner Bros.’ “family” comedy-drama Four Christmases has brought Reese Witherspoon back to the top of the domestic chart.
+- In other box office news, Warner Bros.’ “family” comedy Four Christmases has brought Reese Witherspoon back to the top of the domestic chart.

 The Day the Earth Stood Still remake box office: No. 1 position on the domestic chart likely not enough